 5.1.
 General

-The variations in either dipped-beam or vehicle inclination, depending on the method chosen, shall be measured separately for each side of the vehicle.
-The results obtained from both left and right headlamps under all the load conditions specified in Annex 5, shall be within the limits set out in paragraph 5.5. below.
+The variations in either passing-beam or vehicle inclination, depending on the method chosen, shall be measured separately for each side of the vehicle.
+The results obtained from both left and right headlamps under all the load conditions specified in Annex 5, shall be within the limits set out in paragraph 5.5. .
 The load shall be applied gradually without subjecting the vehicle to excessive shocks.

 5.1.1.
 Where an AFS is fitted, the measurements shall be carried out with the AFS in its neutral state.